-CtrA is classified as a global cell-cycle regulator because it controls 26% of the transcripts that vary during the cell-cycle in C. crescentus (Laub et al., 2000).
-CtrA is a link between replication and cell division because it Cori the strong promoter (required for represses replication) in swarmer cells and controlls expression of essential cell division genes such as ftsZ (Kelly et al., 1998).
-Brucella abortus, another alpha-proteobacterium, also encodes a CtrA homologue that has been shown to bind promoter elements in the minCDE cell division operon 2002).
-(Bellefontaine et al., С. crescentus CtrA autoregulates its own expression (Domian, Reisenauer, and Shapiro, 1999) and also binds the S. meliloti ctrA promoter in vitro (Barnett et al., 2001a).
-CtrA is subject to phosphorylation (like all response regulators) and this increases the affinity of the protein for its DNA target literature regarding the E. coli replication The initiator DnaA (52 kDa) is vast and has been reviewed on (Skarstad several occasions and Boye, 1994;Messer, 2002; Kaguni, 1997; Messer et al., 2001).
-The DnaA protein has been functionally divided into four domains.
-The Nterminus of the protein (domain 1) is required for DnaAinteractions and for the interaction DnaA with the replicative helicase DnaB (Weigel et al., 1999;Seitz, Weigel, and Messer, 2000).
-Domain 2 appears to be relatively variable in size amongst DnaA proteins and it has been suggested that these residues function as а flexible linker (Messer, 2002).
-Domain 3 contains а characteristic P loop (Walker A motif) which is found in ATPase type proteins (Saraste, Sibbald, AAA+ and Wittinghofer, 1990), and a second region that interacts with DnaB (Marszalek et al., 1996).
-The DNA binding activity of DnaA is encoded in the C-terminus of the protein (domain 4) and mutations in this domain have been isolated that prevent DNA binding (Blaesing et al., 2000).
-Recently the crystal structure of domain four of E. coli DnaA has been solved (Fujikawa et al., 2003).
+CtrA is classified as a global cell-cycle regulator because it controls 26% of the transcripts that vary during the cell-cycle in C. crescentus (Laub et al., 2000). is a link between replication and cell division because it represses the strong Cori promoter (required for replication) in swarmer cells and controlls expression of essential cell division genes such as ftsZ (Kelly et al., Brucella abortus, another alpha-proteobacterium, 1998). also encodes a CtrA homologue that has been shown to bind division operon elements in the minCDEcell promoter al., 2002).
+C.crescentus (Bellefontaine et autoregulates its own expression (Domian, Reisenauer, and Shapiro, 1999) and also binds the S. meliloti ctrA promoter in vitro (Barnett et al., 2001a).
+CtrA is subject to phosphorylation (like all response regulators) and this increases the affinity of the protein for its DNA target